Treaty of Cateau-Cambrésis: Background

-The Italian Wars between Valois France and the Habsburg Empire began in 1494 and with intermittent breaks lasted for over 60 years.
-For much of this period, both Spain and the Holy Roman Empire were ruled by Emperor Charles V until he abdicated in January 1556 and divided his possessions.
+The Italian Wars between the House of Valois and the House of Habsburg began in 1494, and lasted for over 60 years.
+For much of this period, Spain and the Holy Roman Empire were ruled by Emperor Charles V until he abdicated in January 1556 and divided his possessions.
 The lands of the Habsburg monarchy, often referred to as "Austria", went to his brother Ferdinand, who was also elected Holy Roman Emperor.
-His son Philip II of Spain was already ruler of the Spanish Netherlands, Milan and joint ruler of England through his marriage to Mary I in July 1554.
-He now became king of Spain, Naples, Sicily and its colonial possessions in South America.
+His son Philip II of Spain, who married Mary I of England in July 1554, already ruled the Spanish Netherlands and Milan in his own right.
+To these possessions were added the Spanish Empire, Naples, Sicily, and Sardinia.